 And so we waited.

 In those minutes (hours?) of waiting, I couldn't help but notice that lovely, jovial ease of brotherhood between them.
-I wouldn't have been a bit surprised had one brother punched the arm of another as they bantered back and forth.
+I wouldn't have been a bit surprised had one brother playfully punched the arm of another as they bantered back and forth.

 Having a couple of boys of my own it is something with which I am quite familiar.
 And, even more so, something for which I am immensely grateful.
 Their goofy grappling and guffawing can get my boys through pretty much anything.
 Nothing is off limits.
 Nothing too sacred or serious for a little brotherly braying.
-There is almost no thing which can't be solved or at least lightened a little with some horsing around and, on occasion, some unsavory sorts of humor.
+There is almost no situation which can't be solved or at least lightened a little with some boyish horsing around and, on occasion, some unsavory sorts of humor.
 Trust me on this.

 The doors finally closed and down we went.
-Our elevator ride was over and I didn't know much more about these brothers.
+Our elevator ride over and I didn't know much more about these brothers.
 I didn't know how old their father or how ill or how long he's been living here.
 I didn't ask.
 It didn't matter though.
 I had all the information I needed by the time we reached the ground floor and parted company.
 I watched them hug each other and then head out the doors and off to their own vehicles.

 And that is everything.

-We are in the throes of this new stage in my own family.
+We are in the throes of this new stage in our own family.
 We've been here for a good bit especially since moving our mom into assisted living 18 months ago.
 We've made some mistakes.
+We've made some changes.
 We've also learned a million lessons.
 What to do.
 What not to do.
-Maybe what we've learned the most is the impossibility of doing any of this without one another.
-I cannot imagine this particular journey without my three siblings.
-I think of that often.

 I don't always have them in the elevator with me.
 But I have them.
 They are always there.
 Just a phone call away.
 I have climbed into this very same [slow] elevator and made the immediate call to one of them.
 For answers.
 For feedback.
 For support.
 For someone just to listen to my story or talk me off the ledge or comfort me in my tears.